giulioungaretti/QuantumPlatform/README.md

 - The app is not configured to be smart about the API location
 - The app bundle size is not optimzied
+- Fable has problems compiling in CI (maybe a linux node/linux issue?)

 ### Server